 Relatively Speaking.

 While growing up all my relatives on my father’s side were for the most part non-existent to me and most of them I had never even met.
-I absolutely knew nothing about my other two uncles, my two aunts or my cousins.
+I absolutely knew nothing about my other two uncles, my two aunts or any of my cousins.
 I only knew of my grandparents who lived in Aurora because I had visited them a few times before I became a teenager with my father.
 I also met my Uncle Sandy who was just three years older than me.
 Sandy was my father’s youngest brother and he still lived with my grandparents in Aurora.
-Other than those three who I had visited maybe four times in my life, I grew up never knowing any of my father’s side of my family.
+Other than those three who I had visited maybe four times in my life, I grew up never really knowing any of my father’s side of my family.

 I firmly believe that my parents divorce as well as my mother's religious beliefs played a huge part as to why I was never a part of their lives.
 It would be decades later before I would meet any of my extended family on my father’s side.

 Richard and Carol ended up getting divorced.
 He became estranged from both his girls after neither of them wanted nothing more to do with him.
-Within a few years Richard was now remarried to a woman named Phyllis while at the same time I was married to Bonnie.
+Within a few years Richard was remarried to a woman named Phyllis while at the same time I was married to Bonnie.
 Richard was a big man and lived a very unhealthy lifestyle, at one time he weighed close to 400 lbs.
-Richard and I wanted to try having some type of a relationship and every couple months we would meet them for dinner at a restaurant.
+Richard and I wanted to try having some type of a relationship and every couple months or so we would meet them for dinner at a restaurant.
 If there was one thing Richard loved to do, it was eating at Italian restaurants.

 I remember Richard and Phyllis gave us a beautiful 'Our Canada' large coffee table book for Christmas back in 1988.
 As well they gave Stephanie a Bunnykins Royal Doulton child’s place setting along with a hardcover Beatrix Potter book of nursery rhymes when she was born.
 I still have all of these items; they remind me of the very few happy times I spent with my Uncle Richard.